 Define who it is that you most want to target and then review social media channel demographics with this in mind.
 Doing so means you can target the right potential users while avoiding wasting your energy on the channels that are less likely to lead to conversions.

 With your social media platforms chosen, you can set about targeting the groups that are most relevant to your app.
 Be sure to respect group rules – many have set expectations around product promotion, which you will need to build into your marketing approach.

 A good tactic is to take an active role within the groups.
 Don’t simply post an advert for your app – contribute to discussions and add value to the group to build up your credibility.

 People perform 2.3 million searches per second on Google.
 Mind-boggling, isn’t it?
 Most searches throw up multiple ads before the organic search results.
-If you want to be one of them, you’ll need to cough up dough for the service.
+However, if you want to be one of them, you’ll need to cough up dough for the service.